MarchandMD/MarchandMD.github.io/oakley.md

 > - He humps a lot, so I'd discourage dog parks
 > - Sometimes strange men can spook him
 > - He sniffs and marks....a lot; I encourage this
+> - He's definitely dog-curious
+> - He's pretty indifferent to people, unless he isn't...
+> - Loves swimming if it's warmer
+> - Not a big fan of toys
+> - Big fan of sticks (especially if they have loose bark)
+> - May fetch if it's colder in the mornings
+> - Eats grass (I don't mind)

 <hr>